arnavyc/explicit-memset/README.md

 To use `ay_explicit_memset()` function:

-- Include this project using CMake and link your targets with CMake targets `explicit-memset::explicit-memset`.
+- Include this project using CMake and link your targets with CMake target `explicit-memset::explicit-memset`.

 - Or, copy [`include/ay/explicit-memset.h`](include/ay/explicit-memset.h) into